7 min readUpdated Jun 2026

 The Regions Nobody Talks About

 Hakone is famous.
 It's also expensive, because millions of tourists from Tokyo visit every year.
-But Japan has over 3,000 onsen areas, and many of the lesser-known ones offer equally stunning experiences at half the price.
+But Japan has over 3,000 onsen areas — Beppu City alone has close to 3,000 hot spring sources, representing more than 10% of all vents in the country [verified Japan National Tourism Organization 2026-06-05] — and many of the lesser-known ones offer equally striking experiences at half the price.

-Kusatsu Onsen (Gunma) — One of Japan's top three onsen, with some of the most mineral-rich waters in the country.
-Yet room rates are 20-30% cheaper than Hakone.
-The yubatake (hot water field) in the town center is spectacular, and many ryokans offer "jigoku-mushi" — food cooked in volcanic steam.
+Kusatsu Onsen (Gunma) — One of Japan's top three onsen, with the country's largest naturally occurring volume of hot spring water and the famous yubatake hot-water field at the town center [verified Japan National Tourism Organization 2026-06-05].
+Kusatsu also topped Japan's national hot springs popularity ranking for the second straight year in 2025 [verified Nippon.com 2025-01-22].
+Yet room rates are 20-30% cheaper than Hakone, and many ryokans offer "jigoku-mushi" — food cooked in volcanic steam.

-Beppu (Oita) — The onsen capital of Japan with the highest volume of hot spring water in the country.
+Beppu (Oita) — The onsen capital of Japan, boasting the largest volume of hot spring water in the country [verified Japan National Tourism Organization 2026-06-05].
 Extremely affordable, with budget ryokans starting around ¥6,000.
-The sand baths on the beach are an experience you literally can't get anywhere else.
+The sand baths — heated by the springs and offered at historic Takegawara Onsen (founded 1879) — are an experience you literally can't get anywhere else [verified Japan National Tourism Organization 2026-06-05].

-Takayama (Gifu) — A mountain town with Edo-period streets, sake breweries, and phenomenal wagyu beef.
+Takayama (Gifu) — A mountain town with Edo-period streets and seven sake breweries that each have over 100 years of history (down from 56 breweries around 330 years ago in the middle of the Edo period) [verified Japan National Tourism Organization 2026-06-05], plus phenomenal Hida wagyu beef.
 Ryokans here are significantly cheaper than Kyoto but with equal charm and better food per yen.

 The "One Night" Strategy